-Flood Tide Fishing
+Flood Tide Fishing For Tailing Redfish

 Fly Fishing For Tailing Redfish

 My favorite way to pursue these is fish is with fly fishing gear.
 When fly fishing we typically use 8 weight fly rods.
 Weight forward lines and 20 pound test leaders anywhere from 9 to 12′ long.
-Flies Used are crab and shrimp imitations tied with small bead chain eyes and weed guards.
+Flies Used are CRAB and shrimp imitations tied with small bead chain eyes and weed guards.
 A light weight fly is important helping it to land soft and sink slow.
 Weed guards are a must when fishing tailing tides as some flats have thicker spartina than others and more often than not, Redfish are in the thick stuff.
 A good double haul is important when dealing with wind on the coast.
 The double haul increases line speed and helps punch the fly into the wind.

 Presenting the Fly to Tailing Fish